Trump says Iran war is worth the economic pain. These rural voters agree

 He said enduring the momentary pain of high gas prices was worth preventing Iran from pursuing a nuclear weapon.

-Gas prices were hurting his industry, he said, and Trump was “naive” to think he could quickly solve the issue.
-He expected prices would remain high into the fall, even if there was a breakthrough in stalled U.S.-Iran peace talks.
+Gas prices were hurting his industry, he said, and Mr Trump was “naive” to think he could quickly solve the issue.
+He expected prices would remain high into the fall, even if there was a breakthrough in stalled US-Iran peace talks.

 But he preferred the status quo to Democrats, whom he saw as moving towards “full-blown socialism.”